Kevin Elyot Archive

 It was as a writer, however, that Elyot was most successful, with hits like My Night With Reg (1994), which transferred to the West End, and was translated into German, Spanish and Portuguese (amongst others) and produced around the world, including the US, Australia, New Zealand and Japan.
 It was also made into a BBC film in 1995.

 Alongside writing his own work, Elyot also undertook adaptations for television - most notably of Agatha Christie novels for Granada.
 He adapted a total of nine of Christie's works between 2003-2013, mainly Miss Marple or Poirot.
 He also adapted Christie's And Then There Were None for the stage in 2005.

 Elyot also wrote original works for radio and television alongside his stage work, throughout his career.

 What the collection holds

-This contains material relating to his early acting career at school, university and afterwards.
+This collection contains material relating to his early acting career at school, university and afterwards.
 It also charts his development as a writer, containing material relating to all his works for stage, screen and radio including many adaptations.
 Throughout the archive his process is shown with the number of drafts and reworkings of scripts.
 Included are a number of incomplete or never produced works, mainly from early in his career but present throughout.

 The online catalogue for this collection can be viewed here: